 If you’ve been near Broad and Bainbridge Streets in South Philadelphia within the last two years or so, you have likely noticed the colorful low-rise building.
-The one-story office building has occupied the 8,970 square foot CMX-3 parcel for longer than 2 years, but the building was not as eye catching in years past.
+The former fast food building has occupied the 8,970 square foot CMX-3 parcel for much longer than 2 years, but the building was not as eye catching in years past.
 The property also includes an attached surface parking lot.

 If you’re a fan of street art, you may want to get down to South Philly soon before the building at 701 S. Broad St. is demolished.
 Use permits were pulled two days ago for the erection of a 7-story, 84 foot tall building with 50 residential units, a roof deck, 25 bike parking spaces, and a ground floor fresh grocer.
 The development team is utilizing the fresh food market height bonus on this project.
 There will also be 16 off-site car parking spots at 1441-49 South St. A previous iteration of this project called for 49 residential units, 2 commercial spaces, and 30 underground automated parking spots.